Capodichino station: History

+Station layout

 The new metro station redesigns access to the airport with covered pedestrian walkways and a capillary network of roads, connected to the parking area.
 The project characterizes the terminal with the large translucent round roof that allows natural light to penetrate from above into the deep central shaft.
 The vertical path comes alive with the movement of travelers: the elevators and the spiral of the escalators orient and distribute the flows of arrivals and departures.